-The Diocese of Liverpool was founded on 29 September 1850, and elevated to become an archdiocese on 28 October 1911.
-It consists of the county of Lancashire south of the Ribble, parts of Merseyside, Cheshire, Greater Manchester, and the Isle of Man.
-It is the Metropolitan diocese in Province of Liverpool.
+The Diocese of Liverpool was founded on 29 September 1850, and elevated to the status of an archdiocese on 28 October 1911.
+It consists of the county of Lancashire (south of the Ribble), parts of Merseyside, Cheshire, Greater Manchester, and the Isle of Man.
+It is the Metropolitan diocese in the Province of Liverpool.
 The cathedral is in Liverpool, and is dedicated to Christ the King.
 208 churches were visited for Taking Stock (2007).

 A highly accomplished exercise in historicism, St Oswald’s is the culmination of a series of church designs by J....
 Read More